Maldandan/Robotic-arm-simulation/README.md

 # arduino_robot_arm
-ROS packages that can be used to plan and execute motion trajectories for a robot arm in simulation and real-life.
+A robot arm's motion paths may be planned and carried out using ROS packages, both in simulation and in the real world.

-These packages were tested under ROS kinetic and Ubuntu 16.04 and it works perfectly on ROS melodic and noetic
+These packages have been thoroughly tested with ROS kinetic and Ubuntu 16.04, and they operate flawlessly under ROS melodic and noetic.

-The robot arm uses Moveit plugin to apply kinematics by the KDL solver.
-These packages can be tested in the gazebo simulation tool and the real robot arm, where the ROS system and Arduino code share the ```/joint_states``` topic to control motors.
+Kinematics are applied via the KDL solver using the Moveit plugin on the robot arm.
+These packages may be tested using the gazebo simulation tool and an actual robot arm, where the "'/joint states"' topic is shared by the ROS system and Arduino code to operate motors.

 ## Dependencies
 run this instruction inside your workspace: